 And for some, there comes a time when they’ve had it: they’re tired of living with a mess, tired of not being able to find things, tired of making excuses to avoid having company and apologizing for the state of their home when people drop by.

 All of these scenarios have something in common: one person has decided the state of the home reflects directly on them and whether they’re on top of things and have it all together.

 Cleaning is stressing you out because not everyone else in your home sees it the way you do.
-To eliminate that stress, you need to figure out what’s causing that difference between your views and theirs.
+To eliminate that stress and avoid burnout, you need to figure out what’s causing that difference between your views and theirs.
 It might very well be one of the reasons below.

 Supermodel-for-life Cindy Crawford reportedly once said that even she doesn’t get out of bed looking like Cindy Crawford.
 Her point, of course, is that when you see a photo of her in a magazine you’re looking at a finished product.